Last Updated: February 5, 2021

 Our next category in innovation is:

-We are about to see the last 2 technological innovations that are going to change the world for humanity.
+We are about to see the last two technological innovations that are going to change the world for humanity.

 Smooth-talking AI assistants